Energy Sparks uses open data published by local schools

 The data is collected by smart meters installed in schools.

-The raw energy usage data is automatically collected by smart meters installed in schools.
 The meters are owned and operated by the school's energy supplier.
-In Bath & North East Somerset, many of the local schools are part of the council's energy scheme and use a single supplier.
+In many Local Authorities, the local schools are part of the council's energy scheme and use a single supplier.

 A school may have several gas and electricity meters.
 These may be installed in different buildings or to serve different parts of their premises.
 Currently not all schools have smart meters for both their gas and electricity meters.